 US Judge in Decade-Long Struggle Affirms First Amendment Right to Access ‘On Receipt’

-While a court clerk fought to the last ditch against press access, a box on the counter in Ventura’s state court stood as a symbol of press access that used to be and may become again with a powerful ruling Tuesday evening in defense of the First Amendment.
+While a court clerk fought to the last ditch against press access, a box on the counter in Ventura’s state court stood as a symbol of access past and future with a powerful ruling Tuesday evening in defense of the First Amendment.

 LOS ANGELES (CN) — On the counter in Ventura Superior Court sat the ghost of access past, a white, plastic press box.